Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-where $v(\tilde G)$ denotes a vector field on $X$ generated by an element $\tilde g $ of the Lie algebra of $\tilde G$.
-Then the family of the vector spaces $T^*_{\tilde G} X$ over $X$ is defined as the union of $T_{\tilde G}^*X_{x}$ for all $x \in X$.
-The notion of a family of vector spaces over some base is similar to the notion of a vector bundle, except that dimension of fibers can jump.
+In more details, for a point $x \in X$, let $T_{\tilde G}^*X_x$ denote the subspace of $T^*X_x$ transversal to all $\tilde G$ orbits passing through $x$.
+The family of the vector spaces $T^*_{\tilde G} X$ over $X$ is the union of $T_{\tilde G}^*X_{x}$ for all $x \in X$.
 The operator $D$ is called transversally elliptic if its symbol $\sigma(D)$ is invertible on $T^*_{\tilde G} X \setminus 0$.
-Computing the symbol of $D_{10}$, we will see explicitly in~(\ref{eq:symbol-explicit}) that $D_{10}$ is not an elliptic operator, but a transversally elliptic one.
-The kernel and the cokernel of such an operator are not generally finite dimensional vector spaces, but if we decompose them into irreducible representations, then each irreducible representation appears with a finite multiplicity~\cite{MR0482866,MR0341538}.
-So we have
+When we compute the symbol of $D_{10}$, we will see explicitly in~(\ref{eq:symbol-explicit}) that $D_{10}$ is transversally elliptic but not elliptic.
+The kernel and the cokernel of such operators usually are not finite dimensional.
+But if we decompose the kernel and cokernel into irreducible representations of $G$, each irreducible representation $\alpha$ appears with a finite multiplicity $m_{\alpha}$ ~\cite{MR0482866,MR0341538}: